 Zendesk’s AI layer sits on top of its ticketing system.
 It classifies tickets, suggests responses to agents, and routes conversations automatically.
 It’s additive – designed to make human agents faster, not replace them wholesale.

 Best for: Mid-to-enterprise companies already on Zendesk.
-Pricing: Included in Zendesk Suite; advanced AI features from $55/agent/mo.
+Pricing: Included and add-on AI packaging varies by Zendesk plan; verify current pricing before procurement.
 Limitation: Primarily an enhancement tool, not a standalone AI agent.
 If you want full autonomous resolution, you’ll need to pair it with an agent layer.

 Freshdesk with Freddy AI